Intensive English Centre (IEC)

 School is from Monday to Friday – full time, five days a week.
 Classes start at 8.30am and finish at 2.55pm.

-Students newly arrived to Australia requiring an intensive English language course may enrol, however, students must be permanent residents or have an eligible temporary visa.
+Students newly arrived in Australia requiring an intensive English language course may enrol, however, students must be permanent residents or have an eligible temporary visa.
 Please contact Highgate Primary School on 9253 2700 regarding this or email email@example.com.

 Students born in Australia to parents of migrant and refugee backgrounds who enter school for the first time and who need to further develop their English language skills are also eligible to enrol.